FLiER: Practical Topology Update Detection Using Sparse PMUs: Problem Formulation and Fingerprints

 In a breaker-level model, we use a similar system in which variables are associated with bus sections, and $H$ represents the power flows when all breakers are open.
 We then write the power flow equations as

 where the constraint equations $C^T v = b$ have the form

-i.e.~voltage variable $j$ for a ``slave'' bus section is constrained to be the same as voltage variable $i$ for a reference ``master'' bus section.
-In addition, we may include constraint rows of the form
+i.e.~voltage variable $j$ for a ``slave'' bus section is constrained to be the same as voltage variable $i$ for a ``master'' bus section.
+In addition, we include constraints of the form

 to assign a voltage magnitude at a PV bus or the phase angle at a slack bus.
-These constraints can usually be trivially eliminated, but we will keep them explicit for notational convenience.
+We could trivially eliminate these constraints, but keep them explicit for notational convenience.

-Our goal is to use the power flow equations to diagnose topology changes such as single line failures or substation reconfigurations.
-We assume that in such contingencies, the network does not become catastrophically unstable, and that the state shifts from one quasi-steady state to another.
-As it does, the voltage vector shifts from $v$ to $\hat{v} = v + \Delta v$.
-We assume that a subset of $m$ voltage phasor components, indicated by the rows of $E \in \{0,1\}^{m \times n}$, are directly observed by PMUs.
-We also assume that parameters such as the power injections at load buses, or the real power and voltage magnitude at generator buses, remain constant.
-Hence, we can use the power flow equations to predict what $E \Delta v$ should be for each possible contingency.
-That is, we can match the observed voltage changes $E \Delta v$ to a list of {\em voltage fingerprints} in order to identify simple topology changes.
+Our goal is to use the power flow equations to diagnose topology changes such as single line failures, substation reconfigurations, or load or generator trips.
+We assume the network remains stable and the state shifts from one quasi-steady state to another.
+In practice, of course, there may be oscillations, whether due to ringdown after a topology change or ambient forcing; hence we recommend applying a low-pass filter to extract the mean behavior at each quasi-steady state.
+Under a topology update, the voltage vector shifts from $v$ to $\hat{v} = v + \Delta v$.
+We assume $m$ voltage phasor components, indicated by the rows of $E \in \{0,1\}^{m \times n}$, are directly observed by PMUs, with appropriate filtering.
+Assuming the loads and generation vary slowly, modulo high-frequency fluctuations removed by the low-pass filter, we can predict what $E \Delta v$ should be for each possible contingency.
+That is, we can match the observed voltage changes $E \Delta v$ to a list of {\em voltage fingerprints} to identify simple topology changes.
+We note that the same approach used to produce fingerprints for load and generator trips can also be used to identify significant changes in load or generation at a single source.

-It is possible that two or more contingencies have either the same or practically indistinguishable fingerprints.
+Multiple contingencies can have the same or practically indistinguishable fingerprints.
 For example, one of two parallel lines with equal admittance may fail, or two lines that are distant from all PMUs but near each other may yield similar fingerprints.
-Often, even when a contingency is not identifiable, our method still produces valuable information.
+But even when a contingency is not identifiable, our method still produces valuable information.
 When multiple lines have the same effect on the network, our technique can be used to identify a small set of potential lines or breakers to inspect more closely.